amiller68/iac-experiment/README.md

       - eventually this could utilize a full-fledged ORM + migrations tool like Prisma (yes I know)
       - it also contains a folder of migrations that we can run against the database
 - iac
-  - northflank
+  - Northflank
-    - a folder of northflank template files (just one for now)
+    - a folder of Northflank template files (just one for now)
-  - aws
+  - AWS
     - sum total of our terraform configuration against AWS, we'll discuss this in more detail below
     - a folder of environment-specific configuration,
       - for now we just have one for production

 ## a quick note on local development